mahuti/TeenWolf/README.md

 - wheel: wheel logos
 - cartridge: cartridge art is all front-facing art except for NES and Atari which use images of the spine of the cartridge (just the label)

-I assume that you'll use Hyperspin & Emumovies assets for videosnaps, flyers, etc. Other versions may not fit as well as those.
+I used Hyperspin & Emumovies assets for videosnaps, flyers, etc. Other versions may not fit as well as those.

 ### Features:
 - Themes is scalable to any size or orientation